-An advisory may be issued for crime or traffic situations that do not involve an immediate danger or are not Clery-reportable crimes (e.g., murder and rape are Clery-reportable crimes) may be sent out via official NMSU e-mail.
+An Advisory may be issued for crime or traffic situations that do not involve an immediate danger or are not Clery-reportable crimes (e.g., murder and rape are Clery-reportable crimes) may be sent out via official NMSU e-mail.
 These are usually sent in order to make the university community aware of a situation so it can be avoided.
-Planned road closures, heavy traffic, and ongoing crimes involving theft are examples of common advisories.
+Planned road closures, heavy traffic due to special events, and ongoing crimes involving theft are examples of common advisories.